LunaticNeko/lemurean/README.md

 Where the last one, message quality, is left open for you to write because it is qualitative.

+The CSV file name, if not supplied, is `scores.csv`.

 ### Manually going through the Repo Messages